vekatze/neut/book/src/statements.md

 }
 ```

-If a nominal definition aren't followed by a real definition, the compiler reports an error.
+If a nominal definition isn't followed by a real definition, the compiler reports an error.

 ## `foreign`

-`foreign` declares functions that aren't defined in Neut, but supplied via linked libraries.
-This should look like the below:
+`foreign` declares functions that is defined in linked objects.
+It should look like the below:

 ```neut
 foreign {